IT4400 - Cisco Routing, Switching, and Wireless Essentials

 Cheating and Collaboration

-Limited collaboration with other students in the course is permitted.
+Limited collaboration with other students in the course is permitted and encouraged.
 Students may seek help learning concepts and developing programming skills from whatever sources they have available, and are encouraged to do so.
 Collaboration on assignments, however, must be confined to course instructors, lab assistants, and other students in the course.
-Students are free to discuss strategies for solving programming assignments with each other, but this must not extend to the level of programming code.
-Each student must code his/her own solution to each assignment.
 See the section on cheating.

 Cheating will not be tolerated, and will result in a failing grade for the students involved as well as possible disciplinary action from the college.
 Cheating includes, but is not limited to, turning in homework assignments that are not the student’s own work.
 It is okay to seek help from others and from reference materials, but only if you learn the material.
 As a general rule, if you cannot delete your assignment, start over, and re-create it successfully without further help, then your homework is not considered your own work.

-You are encouraged to work in groups while studying for tests, discussing class lectures, discussing algorithms for homework solutions, and helping each other identify errors in your homework solutions.
+You are encouraged to work in groups while studying for tests, discussing class lectures, and helping each other identify errors in your homework solutions.
 If you are unsure if collaboration is appropriate, contact the instructor.
 Also, note exactly what you did.
 If your actions are determined to be inappropriate, the response will be much more favorable if you are honest and complete in your disclosure.

 Where collaboration is permitted, each student must still create and type in his/her own solution.
 Any kind of copying and pasting is not okay.
-If you need help understanding concepts, get it from the instructor or fellow classmates, but never copy another’s code or written work, either electronically or visually.
-The line between collaborating and cheating is generally one of language: talking about solutions in English or other natural languages is usually okay, while discussions that take place in programming languages are usually not okay.
+If you need help understanding concepts, get it from the instructor or fellow classmates, but never copy another’s written work, either electronically or visually.
 It is a good idea to wait at least 30 minutes after any discussion to start your independent write-up.
 This will help you commit what you have learned to long-term memory as well as help to avoid crossing the line to cheating.

 Additional college policies, calendars, and statements are available online at http://new.dixie.edu/reg/syllabus/.

-Last Updated 08/14/2018
+Last Updated 08/24/2020